gvwilson/thirdbit/_posts/2008/2008-04-11-feature-list.md

 </li>
   <li>Issue tracking (a.k.a. "ticketing"), or some other kind of to-do list.
 <ul>
-  <li>...with a query interface that lets users filter and sort.
+  <li>…with a query interface that lets users filter and sort.
 <ul>
   <li>Bonus marks if F&amp;S settings can be saved and shared, so that users can set up things like "all the high-priority items assigned to me that are due within a week".</li>
 </ul>